sashianl/sample_service/docs/testing/quick-start.md

 make test
 ```

-3. When tests are successfully completed, a coverage summary will be displayed, and a human-readable coverage report will be available in [html_cov/index.html](../../html_cov/index.html)`.
+3. When tests are successfully completed, a coverage summary will be displayed.
+A human-readable coverage report will be available in [`htmlcov/index.html`](../../htmlcov/index.html).

+4. Coverage data end reports are excluded from git, so you can safely ignore any test artifacts.